• Skip to primary navigation

 • Melt 2 tablespoon of coconut oil in a large saucepan on medium heat.

-• Proceed to add the onions, scallion and garlic then saute until soft and translucent.
+• Proceed to add the onions, scallion, garlic and ginger then saute until soft and translucent.

-• Add the carrots, garlic, bell peppers, spinach and continue to cook for 5 minutes
+• Add the carrots, bell peppers, spinach and continue to cook for 5 minutes.

 • Add the black pepper, parsley, thyme, chilli flakes (if using) and stir and combine with the veggies.